percona/k8sps-docs/docs/helm.md

    $ helm install my-db percona/ps-db
    ```

-   The `my-db` parameter in the above example is the name of [a new release object](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
+   The `my-db` parameter in the above example is the name of [a new release object :octicons-link-external-16:](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
    which is created for the Percona Server for MySQL when you install its Helm
    chart (use any name you like).